jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 The first time I did consulting, I converted my full-time role into a consulting position as I left the company.
 If I had wanted to, I could have used this as a bridge into full-time consulting.
 I’ve seen others do that.
 This approach won’t always work.
 But if you have a specialist skill, this can be a route into consulting.

 You should either have some savings, or some form of “bridge” work you can do until you have enough work to have a sustainable business.
 For myself, I gave myself a deadline, and told myself I would try it out and see if it worked.
 If it didn’t, I would go back to searching for full-time work.
 To my surprise, I had a sustainable business within a couple of months.
-I’ve bene told that this is unusual, so you probably should expect it to take a lot longer than that.
+I’ve been told that this is unusual, so you probably should expect it to take a lot longer than that.

 ## You need to have skills that are valuable to people